harshvishu/mocker/README.md

 ### JSON configuration
 - "name" : An optional name to this configuration.
 Only used for logging.
 - "request_method" : Defines what method/s should this url work on. ex: if this value is "GET" then only a GET request will be processed, rest will be replied with "Method not Implemented".
 Can be a list of methods ["GET", "POST"].
+Ignore if you want to use any http method to work with the url.
 - "request_headers" : Use a dictionary/map to to return a response only when the request contains these headers(keys for now).
 - "response_headers" : Use a dictionary/map to get these values in headers of incoming http response.
 - "response_code" : The response code to set set for response.